 Action, Authenticity, Accountability and Acknowledgement.

 Everyone has a role, take the first step to committing to yours by participating in this important event.

-Positive Steps Consulting and Taylor-Jones Enterprises.
-Includes small group breakout sessions and Q&A.
+President and CEO Positive Steps Consulting and Taylor-Jones Enterprises.

-Sara I. Taylor is the Founding President and Chief Executive Officer of Positive Steps and Managing Director of Taylor-Jones Event Management Services.
+Sara I. Taylor is the President & CEO at Positive Steps Consulting and Taylor-Jones Enterprises.
 In addition, Sara is employed full time as a Training Specialist and Community Liaison in Western New York where she focuses on Social Justices and Diversity, Equity and Inclusion initiatives.

 Sara’s 20+ year career, across multiple industries, range from direct-care front-line social worker to senior-level administrator.
 Sara has extensive experience providing leadership development training and capacity building services to organizations as well as managing professional conferences throughout North America.
 Over the last three years, Sara has become a well-respected leader and voice promoting Diversity, Equity and Inclusion across systems while reminding organizational leaders that “Everyone has a role”.
 In 2019 Sara was humbled to be recognized with two prestigious community awards: Athena Finalist and Gloria Avis Legacy Award.